furio03/My-Projects/stock_market_prediction/README.md

 8) get_data.py : This function retrieves data from Yahoo Finance, accepts different timeframes, and only fetches the following variables: close, volume, and date.

-9) analyze_performance.py : display the results in of the strategy
+9) analyze_performance.py : display the results of the strategy.